-Personal Investment Strategies for Small Business OwnersThere’s an all too common problem that exists among business owners today: they consider their business ventures to be the bedrock of their retirement strategies and as a result, many are unknowing – yet willingly – taking a risk by putting all of their golden eggs into one basket.
+An all too common problem exists among business owners today: they consider their business ventures the bedrock of their retirement strategies.
+As a result, many are unknowing – yet willingly – taking a risk by putting all of their golden eggs into one basket.

-In fact, research done by the Employee Benefit Research Institute (EBRI) has shown that 48% of all working Americans fail to calculate how much money they will actually need for their retirement.
-Another survey suggests that 2 in 5 Americans say they will need $1 million in order to retire.
+Research done by the Employee Benefit Research Institute (EBRI) has shown that 48% of all working Americans need to calculate how much money they will need for retirement.
+Another survey suggests that 2 in 5 Americans will need $1 million to retire.
 More shockingly, 75% of Americans can expect to see their assets disappear before they die.
-I think it is time for business owners to get very serious about doing more to build a diversified portfolio
+It is time for business owners to get very serious about doing more to build a diversified portfolio.

 7 Personal Investment Strategies for Small Business Owners